Short-form video content dominates the social media landscape – and our smartphones.

 That’s when TikTok introduced short-form video content to consumers.
 Instantly, people worldwide were non-stop scrolling the app.
 Other social media platforms quickly took notice that short-form video is what consumers want to watch.
 So, they introduced new short-form options like Instagram Reels and YouTube Shorts.

 The popularity of short-form video has only continued to rise.
-In 2023, short-form content will be an absolute necessity in your marketing strategy.
+This year, short-form content will be an absolute necessity in your video marketing strategy.
 Here’s what you need to know about the trend and how to use it to grow your business.

 What is Short-Form Video?

 Short-form video content refers to any video under 60 seconds long, with most marketers saying the optimal length is 31-60 seconds.

 Short-form videos are intended to be bite-sized content that’s highly entertaining and effortlessly digestible.
 So naturally, it should be easy for viewers to scroll through and ‘binge-watch’ several at a time – as seen on TikTok.

 What are the Benefits of Creating Short-Form Video Content?

 Short-form video is the future of marketing.
 If your brand isn’t creating any, you must get on board.
 But, if you’re looking for reasons it will be worthwhile, let’s explore a few.

 1. You’re More Likely to Have a Viral Video

 Every brand dreams of having a video go viral.
 While it might seem like an out-of-reach goal, it’s not as wild as you think.
 There are strategies you can use to increase your chances of success.
 One of them is creating short-form videos.